I Paid $34,000 Because I Didn't Check Inside the Walls

 What I Wish I Knew About Mold and Your Health

-I did not connect the dots for weeks.
+I did not put the pieces together for weeks.
 Headaches every afternoon.
 A dry cough that would not quit.
 I blamed the Las Vegas dust, the dry air, allergies.
 Then my wife started getting nosebleeds.
 We took her to an ENT who asked if we had any water damage in the house.
 That question changed everything.

 My neighbor's kids started coughing every night around 10 PM, right when their bedroom AC kicked into high gear.
 Turned out to be Aspergillus growing inside the ductwork behind the bathroom wall.
 The spores were circulating through the HVAC system every time the blower ran.
 Their pediatrician had been treating the kids for asthma for three months before anyone checked the ducts.